kellyjonbrazil/jc/docs/lib.md

 def all_parser_info() -> List[Optional[Dict]]
 ```

-Returns a list of dictionaris that includes metadata for all modules.
+Returns a list of dictionaries that includes metadata for all modules.

 <a id="jc.lib.get_help"></a>